LittleBits’ Avengers Hero Inventor Kit turns kids into superhero programmers

 Once kids complete the activities, the app encourages them to jump into Coding Canvas, LittleBits’ block programming interface, which teaches them to execute more complex routines.

-A couple of bits not found in other LittleBits kits make their debut in the Avengers Hero Inventor Kit, such as the sound effects bit, which comes with ten preloaded effects and recording feature that lets kids add their own.
+A couple of bits not found in other LittleBits kits make their debut in the Avengers Hero Inventor Kit, such as the sound effects bit, which comes with 10 preloaded effects and recording feature that lets kids add their own.
 The aforementioned accelerometer bit is new, too, as is the LED matrix.
-(LittleBits currently sells an LED matrix a la carte, but only to education customers.)
+(LittleBits currently sells an LED matrix à la carte, but only to education customers.)

 The LED matrix is far and away the highlight.
 Using the app, kids can design their own light animations and hero icons.
-And when it’s plugged into the light senor, they can adjust the fill or brightness with a wave of their hands.
+And when it’s plugged into the light sensor, they can adjust the fill or brightness with a wave of their hands.

-“From creating circuits to introducing superpowers like stealth mode, rainbow control, power boost, and more, the Avengers Hero Inventor Kit teaches kids about STEAM in a fun, accessible way,” Ayah Bdeir, founder and CEO of littleBits, said.
+“From creating circuits to introducing superpowers like stealth mode, rainbow control, power boost, and more, the Avengers Hero Inventor Kit teaches kids about STEAM in a fun, accessible way,” Ayah Bdeir, founder and CEO of LittleBits, said.
 “We’re thrilled to extend our relationship with Disney to now work with the amazing team at Marvel to give kids the skills — and the confidence — to change the world.”

 LittleBits is no stranger to collaborations.
 It teamed up with NASA to design the Space Kit, which lets kids build a model Mars Rover and International Space Station.
 And it worked with KORG to create the Synth Kit, which comes with instructions for putting together a DIY synthesizer.